 (C) Each person who conducts coal mining operations shall:

-(2) Restore, enhance where practicable, or avoid disturbance to habitats of unusually high value for fish and wildlife;
+(2) Avoid disturbances to, enhance where practicable, or restore, habitats of unusually high value for fish and wildlife;

 (3) Afford protection to aquatic communities by avoiding stream channels as required by paragraph (E) of rule 1501:13-9-04 of the Administrative Code or restoring stream channels as required in paragraph (F) of rule 1501:13-9-04 of the Administrative Code;